 Myth 3: If you have a high alcohol tolerance, then you don't have a drinking problem.Fact: If a person has a high tolerance to any mind-altering substance, this means that it takes more and more of that substance to achieve the same effect.
 This state is reached from persistent, ongoing use, so a tolerance would actually indicate the possibility of problematic use.

 Myth 4: "Natural" drugs (cannabis, mushrooms, peyote) are safer than man-made, synthetic drugs.Fact: While these substances may be natural, they are still mind-altering and can impact brain chemistry.
-Just because they grow in the ground does not mean they don't produce dangerous or even fatal side effects.
+For example, hallucinogens can cause psychosis in persons that don't have a genetic predisposition for these symptoms.
+Just because natural drugs grow in the ground does not mean they don't produce dangerous side effects.
 The reality is, we never completely know what's in a drug or how it will affect the user.

 Myth 5: All it takes to stop being addicted to alcohol and drugs is willpower.Fact: While it certainly takes a lot of willpower to want to quit, it takes more than that to maintain sobriety.
 Successful sobriety comes from intensive treatment, a network of sober support persons, regular recovery meeting attendance and ongoing self-work.
 It can also require the use of special medications to keep someone from relapsing.
 Addiction often takes some time to develop, so recovery also takes time.

 If you or a loved one is struggling with alcohol or drug use, Sharp Mesa Vista can help.
 Call us at 858-836-8434 to learn more.

 For the news media: To talk with Lindsay Kramer about treatment for drug and alcohol addiction for an upcoming story, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.